thanks-to-it/discussions-tab-for-woocommerce-products/readme.txt

 = 1.0.4 - 03/08/2017 =
 * Remove comments counting test on template for closed comments
 * Create a new filter alg_dtwp_wp_list_comments_args to filter arguments passed to wp_list_comments
+* Fix bug when posting new discussions or reviews

 = 1.0.3 - 03/08/2017 =
 * Add a new string when there are no discussions yet